amigold/FunDapter/README.md

 It is a new approach to custom adapter creation for Android apps.
 You get free ViewHolder pattern support, field validation so you don't get bit by trivial bugs and best of all - you get to keep it DRY!

+## What's new?

+1. Added support for the most hated adapter of all - ExpandableListAdapter.
+Check out the sample!
+2. Refactored code to make it more organized.
+3. Added support for filtering data in a regular Adapter (Expandable filtering will be coming soon!)

 ## What you used to do:

 1. Subclass BaseAdapter or copy existing adapter you already wrote.